Tour guides

 With Bohemia to the west and Moravia to the east, Czech Republic is a country on the border of Slavic and Germanic cultures.
 Most travelers limit themselves to Prague the magical and romantic capital, which has become the first tourist destination in Eastern Europe.
 However, if you extend your stay a little, wonderful visits await you.
 You can explore fabulous castles such as those at the Lednice-Valtice estate, surrounded by gardens on 156 hectares, or Český Krumlov and its forty buildings.
 Also explore the gentle countryside of South Bohemia, dotted with lakes and ponds, or the multitude of colorful and welcoming villages.
 This country with its countless hidden treasures will never cease to enchant you.

-Tour Guides in Czech Republic
+Tour guides Czech Republic

 Regions